-You might not like paying taxes, but you certainly won’t like paying interest, late filing fees and late payment fees if you miss the deadline to file taxes for tax year 2020.
-The Internal Revenue Service has several deadlines to file taxes and pay your taxes due so it’s important you are aware of all applicable dates.
+You might not like paying taxes, but you certainly won’t like paying interest, late filing fees and late payment fees if you miss the deadline to file taxes for tax year 2021.
+The Internal Revenue Service has several deadlines to file taxes and pay your taxes due, so it’s important you are aware of all applicable dates.

 When Are Taxes Due?

-For most taxpayers, the main income tax return deadline for 2020 tax returns is May 17, 2021 — aka IRS Tax Day 2022.
+For most taxpayers, the main income tax return deadline for 2021 tax returns is April 18 — aka IRS Tax Day 2022.
 The deadline was changed from the usual April 15 because that’s the date of Emancipation Day, which is treated like a federal holiday for tax filing purposes, in Washington, D.C.
-Most state deadlines also fall on April 15, but you should check with your state to confirm.
+Most state deadlines also fall on April 18 this year, but you should check with your state to confirm.

 The deadlines differ for individuals versus businesses, and it depends in part on whether you use a calendar year or a fiscal year.
 If you’ve already missed a deadline, file and pay your taxes as soon as possible to stop additional interest and penalties from accruing.